 4. Enter a short-selling position with a tight stop-loss order at or below the neckline

-How to Trade Forex Using the Double Top Pattern – Strategies and Examples
+How to Trade the Double Top Pattern?

 Well, basically, you can find the double top pattern in any asset class, market scenario, and condition.
 Further, the double top is generally a very common chart pattern in different trading timeframes.